bashige-musholombo/bashige-musholombo.github.io/_pages/projects.md

 layout: page
 title: Links
 permalink: /links/
 description: Below, I'll be sharing links to resources that I find particularly useful.
+If you're a student, you might find them useful (or not).

 nav: true
 nav_order: 3
 ---